fmxs/-/IELTS/Part2/readme.md

 ## 介绍段模板
 ```
 ● I completely disagree with this opinion.
-●  Although I believe that higher fuel prices can reduce the number of cars on the street, I do  not agree that a simple rise in the price is enough .
+● Although I believe that higher fuel prices can reduce the number of cars on the street,
+I do  not agree that a simple rise in the price is enough.
 ● My view is that
 ● In my opinion, whether media violence should be banned depends  on the age of the viewer or the player
-● While having more trees helps with improvements of environmental conditions, I believe that the government ought to prioritize satisfying citizens’ needs of better housing conditions.
+● While having more trees helps with improvements of environmental conditions,
+I believe that the government ought to prioritize satisfying citizens’ needs of better housing conditions.
-●  The advantages of convenience and high efficiency brought by digital communication are obvious, but I do not think that everyone has access to these benefits.
+● The advantages of convenience and high efficiency brought by digital communication are obvious,
+but I do not think that everyone has access to these benefits.
 ```